To serve…to love…

 On Thurs, I went to Square One earlier.
 I spent five minutes sitting and reflecting on Open Door.
 I calm myself and reminded that I am here to serve and to get to know my community.

-Before the games, they were having a dinner.
+Before the games, they were having dinner.
 I was standing on the side as another group served.
-The place is always pack.
-Someone finish a meal early and left.
+The place is always packed.
+Someone finished a meal early and left.
 I was thinking, would Jesus stand by the corner, play a game and leave?
 No way.
 That’s program thinking.
 That’s not serving or caring.

 Taking hold of the opportunity, I went and sat down.
-I start mingle with the people on my table.
+I start mingling with the people at my table.
 Just talk about this and that.
 I even had a meal with them.

 …we latter played Bingo and everyone left with a price (Timmies Gift Certificate).
 IT was goooood times.

-I looked and wondered where i was thinking prior to that night.
-All the time spent on ‘organizing’ …in the end what people need is someone to talk and share life.
+I looked and wondered where I was thinking prior to that night.
+All the time spent on ‘organising’ …in the end, what people need is someone to talk and share life.

-Oh how often I forgot about that and focus purely on the program.
+Oh, how often I forgot about that and focused purely on the program.

 Leave a Reply